Rocmine/RocmineFreshInstallPrograms/README.md

 # 🚀 Rocmine's Program Installer

-Quick setup guide for automatically installing essential Windows programs using PowerShell and winget.
+Quick setup guide for automatically installing essential Windows programs using PowerShell and winget for rocmine, free to use.

 ## ⚡ Quick Start